-- targets and optimization of service delivery. - 3.
+- 1. Update and adopt the Regional Solid Waste Management Plan that includes new diversion targets and optimization of service delivery. - 2.
+Optimize use of Sechelt landfill site to bridge to future long-term waste disposal solutions. - 3.
 Review and confirm a new regional landfill site or select an alternative solution. - 4.
 Enhance diversion and recycling programs and look for ways to reduce costs.